jesselooney/cosc383-project4/answers.typ

 From a text found in the LSBs of an image found in the LSBs of the red channel of BackdoorAttks.png

 + What is Pr0hax0r’s pokemon of choice?

 + Does Pr0hax0r like NVIDIA?
 No; they are "bitter" about the price, craching drivers, and premium features.
 From a text found in the LSBs of the blue channel (top-to-bottom) of an image found in the 1st and 2nd LSBs (top-to-bottom) of Steganography.png.

 + Does Pr0hax0r like gdb?
+Pr0hax0r has a nuanced opinion of gdb.
+Although they express frustration at the complexities and clunkiness of using gdb, they ultimately praise its "backtrace view" and helpfulness in "unveiling bugs".
+From a text found in the LSBs of the green channel of Lockpick.png.

 + How do you diffuse the bomb?